Time's Up!: 2000s- present

-After Hurricane Sandy ravaged the East Coast in the fall of 2012, the group made energy bikes available for people to charge their phones and other small electronics.
-For the next several weeks, the group and others organized small volunteer teams to travel to Staten Island and the Rockaways (the hardest hit areas in the city) to bring energy bicycles, food, and other supplies to people in need.
+After Hurricane Sandy ravaged the East Coast in the fall of 2012, the group made electric bikes available for people to charge their phones and other small electronics.
+For the next several weeks, the group and others organized small volunteer teams to travel to Staten Island and the Rockaways (the hardest hit areas in the city) to bring electric bicycles, food, and other supplies to people in need.